saxena-rishabh/Starbucks-Capstone-Project/README.md

 <li>People of age 50–70 of income between 60000–90000 respond most to offers type 'BOGO' and 'Discount'.
 So it will be good to send BOGO and Discount offers to these people.</li>
 </ul>

-And created a Machine Learning model to predict whether a customer will complete an offer by making transaction after viewing the offer with the accuracy of 1.
+And created a Machine Learning model using Random Forest Classifier with hyperparameter tuning to predict whether a customer will complete an offer by making transaction after viewing the offer with the accuracy of 1.
 I may be getting an accuracy of 1 due to considering only the most important features and dropping all unnecessary features.

 **Future Work**:
 <ul>